wushujames/tivo-macro-recorder/README.md

     $ python tivo_record_keystrokes.py <tivo-ip-address>
     ```

-    Use the following keys to emulate the corresponding TiVo button
+    Use the following keys to emulate the corresponding buttons on the
+    TiVo remote.

     TiVo remote      |      PC keyboard
     -----------------|------------------